pinetree1/crispr-dav/Install-and-Run.md

 The downloaded tab-delimited file should have these columns: bin, name, chrom, strand, txStart, txEnd, cdsStart, cdsEnd, exonStarts, exonEnds,...

+- **conf.txt:**

+This file specifies the reference genomes, software paths, and pipeline parameters.
+Usually this file rarely changes once it is set.
+Modify the conf.txt in the script directory according to your settings.

+- **setup_env.sh:**

+This file specifies the Perl/Python modules and PATH variable.
+Modify the setup_env.sh in the script directory according to your environment.
+This file need change only once.

+- **samplesheet.txt:**

+The samplesheet will be used to prepare the inputs for the pipeline.
+Use the samplesheet.txt.template or Examples/example3/samplesheet.txt as example.
+Information for this file include Gene symbol, Genome, Amplicon range, Guide Sequence, HDR Intended Bases, Sample Name, Sample ID, Project ID, and Fastq Path.
+All coordinates are 1-based in this file.
+Place the samplesheet.txt in a project directory.
+The last two columns are optional.

+To run pipeline, do these:

+    prepare_run.pl samplesheet.txt    (or add -f <path> option to specify fastq directory)

+    Then go to each resulting amplicon directory and start the pipeline: sh run.sh.
+It's convenient to run it in the background and store any output in a log file, like this: sh run.sh &> r.log &

+See Test-run Examples for instructions to find results.

+### Description of files created by prepare_run.pl script:

 - **amplicon.bed:**

 A tab-delimited text file with 6 columns for: chr, start, end, genesymbol, refseq_accession, strand.
 Only one amplicon is allowed.
 The start and end are 0-based, conforming to BED format.
 Genesymbol should have no space.
 Refseq_accession must match the value in the "name" field (2nd column) in genome's refGene table for the gene.